A Defining Moment

 That line cut through all my proccupied thoughts, all the fuzziness in my head.
 And I stopped ... and stood there ... and asked myself a question I had never considered before.
 The question to end all questions.

-As I stood there alone among the vegetables and the gentle breeze, I let the weight of that question press down on me.
+As I stood there alone that day among the vegetables and the gentle breeze, I let the weight of that question press down on me.
 The all-important magnitude of it.
 The "no turning back once this question is answered" heaviness.
 The sense of "And now we find out what's really in your soul, the trueness of your faith."

 I imagined dying, using my last breath to say "I still believe in Jesus".
 I imagined waking up in eternity, finding out if I had it wrong or right.